Does Urgent Care Do TB Tests?

 High blood pressure, also known as hypertension, is a serious health condition that affects millions of people worldwide.
-If left untreated, it can lead to severe complications such as heart disease, kidney disease, stroke, and heart failure.
+If left untreated, it can lead to severe complications such as heart disease, kidney disease, stroke, heart failure, and dementia.
 In this article, we'll explore what high blood pressure is, its causes, prevention strategies, and treatment options.

 Blood pressure is the force of blood pushing against the walls of your arteries.
 When this pressure is consistently too high, it is called hypertension.
 A blood pressure reading of 130/80 or higher is considered high, while a reading between 120 and 129 and less than 80 is considered elevated, meaning you may develop hypertension in the future if you don't make lifestyle changes.